-Both students and staff are asked to refer any safeguarding concerns that they have or suspect to a member of the safeguarding team, using the process set out in the Safeguarding Procedure (opens new window).
+Both students and staff are asked to refer any safeguarding concerns that they have or suspect to a member of the safeguarding team, using the process set out in the Safeguarding Policy.

 UCEM staff can also refer to the Local Authority themselves, should they not feel that the Safeguarding team have acted appropriately (see Safeguarding Procedure for information on how to make these referrals).